Chicken and Broccoli Stir-Fry – Takeout Style! (Video)

 - In a pot of boiling water, blanch broccoli for 45 seconds and remove and drain thoroughly.

-- In a hot pan over high heat, heat 1 cup of avocado oil until smoking (about 450F), then carefully drop the chicken in the oil and velvet for 1-2 minutes until pieces are cooked through.
+- In a hot pan over high heat, heat 1 cup of neutral oil until smoking (about 450F), then carefully drop the chicken in the oil and cook the chicken for 1-2 minutes until pieces are just cooked through.
 Remove and set aside in a bowl.

-- Reserve 2 tbsp of frying oil, and sauté garlic and ginger for 15 seconds.
+- Remove all but 2 tbsp of frying oil in the pan, then add the garlic and ginger and stir fry for 15 seconds.

 - Add back chicken and broccoli and toss to combine.
 Finish with a tsp of sesame oil, give it a final mix and serve with freshly steamed rice.
 Enjoy!